Ambaye Wolde Mariam: Life

 Ambaye was born in Keren in 1906.

 At an early age, he joined the Catholic seminary where his grandfather had taken shelter when he moved to Keren.
-Due to his outstanding academic achievement at seminary, he was selected to attend the Pontifical Ethiopian College.
+Due to his outstanding academic achievement at the seminary, he was selected to attend the Pontifical Ethiopian College.
 He later studied law at the University of Paris, France.

 In the late 1920s and early 1930s Crown Prince Haile Selassie toured Europe and made diplomatic contacts with European governments.
 While touring he also wisely expanded his network by meeting educated Eritreans and Ethiopians.
 During one of these trips, Crown Prince Haile Selassie had a prudent meeting at the Vatican with Ambaye, who was ready to be ordained as a Catholic priest.
 At a crucial moment in Ethiopia's history, the Crown Prince noticed Ambaye's potential and recruited him to help build a modern government.
 Realizing the opportunity to struggle for the liberation of Eritrea from Italian colonialism, Ambaye joined the Imperial Government of Ethiopia.
 The Emperor awarded him a scholarship for further higher education at the University of Paris Law School.

-In 1935, during the Italian occupation of Ethiopia, Dr. Ambaye joined the Emperor into exile, first to Djibouti and then to Cairo via Khartoum.
+In 1935, during the Italian occupation, Dr. Ambaye joined the Emperor into exile, first to Djibouti and then to Cairo via Khartoum.
 On behalf of the exiled Ethiopian government, he participated in anti-fascist political activities.
 He represented the Emperor, acting as both a decision maker and political activist in the Middle East.
 His expertise spanned across contacts in Tokyo, Japan; in 1936, he served for one year as the emperor's unofficial diplomatic emissary to the Imperial Government of Japan.

 After the defeat of the fascists, he returned to Ethiopia.
 He participated in modernizing the judicial system of Ethiopia.
 He worked closely with Blatengeta Lorenzo Taezaz (his schoolmate and mentor from the days at the Catholic seminary, in Keren) in international judicial matters.
 He was a signatory for the establishment of the International Court of Justice in The Hague, Holland.
 In 1946, he was assigned to present Ethiopia's claim to try fascist war criminals (Badoglio, Graziani etc..), to the UN War Crimes Commission.
 He was a member of the Anglo-Ethiopian Boundary Commission in 1947.